Wednesday, August 31, 2022

 Communication

-Check with the instructor and talk with fellow students as often as it's necessary.
-Don't hesitate to ask for help or wait until the last minute.
+Check with the instructor and talk with fellow students as often as possible.
 Keep the conversation open throughout the course.

 Commitment